 Generators are not the easiest of devices to operate.
-This heavy machinery that powers our houses during outage requires extensive understanding to handle correctly.
+This heavy machinery that powers our houses during outages requires extensive understanding to handle correctly.
 Any knowledge gap can result in disastrous consequences.
 One such thing is the issue of grounding generators.
 Many do not know how to ground a portable generator, despite being an extraordinarily simple task.

 How to Ground a Portable Generator

 Whole house generator, or Dual fuel generator, It doesn’t matter what kind of generator do you have.
 So, It is very important to know about generator grounding.
 In the following sections, we’ll discuss just that.
-Our step by step guide will shed light on the entire process in a secure and understanding manner.
+Our step-by-step guide will shed light on the entire process in a secure and understanding manner.

 What Does Grounding a Generator Mean?